-The Separate Juvenile Court of Sarpy County is currently dealing with 241 cases of child abuse and neglect.
+The Separate Juvenile Court of Sarpy County is currently dealing with over 200 cases of child abuse and neglect.
 These are local families who are going through some very tough times, struggling with addictions, domestic violence and mental illness, and children who are suffering at the hands of the very people they should be able to trust the most, their parents.

 CASA stands for Court Appointed Special Advocates – screened, trained volunteers from the community who are appointed by a Juvenile Court Judge to advocate on a one-to-one basis for a child who has been a victim of abuse or neglect.